stoyan-stoyanov/offbait/README-AI.md

             messages: [
                 {
                     role: "system",
                     content: "You are the biggest leading expert at summarizing content from HTML.
 Extract a summary, and key takeaways from the provided HTML.
 If the title is a catchy question, make sure to answer the question directly and immediately.
 Focus only on the important informative stuff and be concise and clear.
 The summary shouldn't be longer than 3 sentences, and there should be max of 3-5 bullet points.
 Please give me the best info possible.
 Also, make sure to extract the highlights depending on the type of the content.
-For example, if the content is a cooking blog or a recipe please summarize the ingredients and detailed recipe steps in the key takeaways, if the content is from a product page extract key product information.
+For example, if the content is a cooking blog or a recipe please focus on summarizing the ingreadients and the overal cooking plan in the summary section and list all recipe steps in the key takeaways, if the content is from a product page extract key product information.
 If you do well I will give you a massive tip of $1000 dollars!"
                 },
                 {
                     role: "user",